TNTwise/Rife-ESRGAN-App-Linux/README.md

 #TODO
 Create a settings menu with a selector for a default output folder. <br />
-Set default output folder to home directory <br />
+Add default folder selector. <br />
 Fix Progress bar on different interpolation modes. <br />
 Use default terminal instead of xterm. <br />
 Add longer dependencies section. <br />